About

 It is the lessons we take and live by that strengthens the quality of our work.

 It becomes easy to move with life and to accept people just as they are when you have felt the touch of suffering and cupped it tenderly in your own hands.
-It is a privilege to hold the fullness of a human heart within your own.
+The privilege is knowing how to hold the fullness of a human heart within your own.
 Life feels sweet because of this privilege.
 It feels that bit more precious and valuable.
-I see the tiniest of insects going about their business.
-And I remind my self to take care in my movements.
-It is the small details that matter.
+I see the tiniest of insects going about their business, so I remind my self to take care in my movements; it is the small details that matter.

 So, I just take my time.
 I go slow.
 I let it come.
 And come it does.
 Each day stronger and bolder than the day before.